marcoriesgo/Recipe-Discovery/README.md

 ## MVP:

-* User can drag and drop food types.
+* User can click on a food type.

-* User can see three different recipes based on their search.
+* User can see a recipe based on their search.

 * Each recipe displays a picture of the recipe.

-* Each rcipe displayed gives users a link to the recipe.
+* Each rcipe displayed gives users a link.

+* Website is built using HTML, CSS, Javascript, and Jquery.

+* Website uses an API.

+* Website makes an ajax call in order to retrieve data and display it to the user.

 ## More Potential Functionality: